naoshibaikyu/superbuddn/test.md

 Iga Glad: Yay!

-Shinobu: Why do we only have one TV here for seven, anyway?
+Shinobu Annoyed: Why do we only have one TV here for seven, anyway?

 Hunter Happy: Who knows?
 Hey, I call green!